Neil Turley: Debut season

 His debut season as a senior player in 2001 saw Turley smash the world record for tries by a full back, ending the season with 55.
-He also gained representative honours, playing in both England under-21 Tests against South Africa, and played for Lancashire as the only player from a non-Super League club to play in the Origin series against rivals Yorkshire.
+He was named as the Northern Ford Premiership player of the year, and also gained representative honours, playing in both England under-21 Tests against South Africa, and played for Lancashire as the only player from a non-Super League club to play in the Origin series against rivals Yorkshire.
 His debut season featured a surprising Challenge Cup victory over Super League neighbours Salford City Reds, and saw Leigh finish nine points clear at the top of the Northern Ford Premiership and claim the short-lived Trans-Pennine Cup.
 Turley was the target of Warrington Wolves who tabled an offer to the Leigh club but Turley turned it down.
 However, the fantastic year was marred as defeat by Oldham in the play-off semi-final eventually saw the Widnes Vikings go onto win the Grand Final, and a place in the Super League.